srishti-oops/raahi/README.md

 ## Deployment

 The application is deployed on Railway.

-Sensitive credentials such as Firebase Admin SDK and API keys are managed through Railway environment variables and are not stored in this repository.
+Sensitive Firebase credentials are managed using environment variables and are not intended to be exposed publicly.

 ---

-## Challenges

-- Integrating Firebase with Spring Boot
-- Designing REST APIs for multiple modules
-- Secure cloud deployment without exposing credentials
-- Integrating Gemini API into the productivity workflow
-- Maintaining a consistent user interface across modules

----

-## Future Improvements

-- Calendar integration
-- Email reminders
-- Mobile application
-- Team collaboration
-- Enhanced AI recommendations

----

 ## Author

-Srishti Priya
+**Srishti Priya**

 GitHub: https://github.com/srishti-oops

 LinkedIn: https://www.linkedin.com/in/srishti-priya-36835b323/